csye7220-finalProject/UberBusApp/README.md

 -   Implemented user Authorization using JSON Web Token.
 -   The deployment of the terraform scripts would automate the creation of Kubernetes cluster on Azure as well as AWS.
 -   Continous Integration is done using Code Build.
-With each `Git Push` a new Frontend as well as Backend image will get pushed into Docker Hub (Frontend) and AWS Elastic Container Registry (Backend).
+With each `Git Push` a new Frontend as well as Backend image will get pushed into Docker Hub (Frontend) and AWS Elastic Container Registry (Backend) after running the Python Unit Test Cases Successfully .
--   Continous Deployment is also done using Code Build.
+-   Continous Delivery is also done using Code Build.
 This Code Build Pipeline will deploy the application on Kubernetes Cluster by using the updated image from AWS Elastic Container Registry (Backend).
 -   Pod AutoScaling is achieved using Horizontal Pod Autoscaler which would create the pod replicas between 1 - 10 pods based on the target CPU utilization (50%).
 -   Load testing to check the autoscaling of the pods is done using Apace Benchmark.
 -   Monitoring of the metrics like CPU Utilization and Memory Usage is done using Prometheus and Graffana.